 Eligibility: -Members of the Intercollegiate Studies Institute -Engaged in graduate studies for the purpose of teaching at the collegiate level -U.S. citizens enrolled full-time in a graduate [...]
 More

-Eligibility: -Major in creative writing -Submit five poems and/or a short story not to exceed ten pages -Scholarship recipients must enroll in ENGL 240 (freshman year) and maintain a minimum grade of at least an A- -To renew after the first year of enrollment, a recipient must enroll in creative writing workshop(s) and maintain a minimum grade of at least an A-
+In order to apply for the Lycoming College Creative Writing Scholarship, applicants must be majoring in creative writing and submit five poems and/or a short story not to exceed ten pages.
+Scholarship recipients must enroll in ENGL 240 (freshman year) and maintain a minimum grade of at least an A-.
+To renew after the first year of enrollment, a recipient must enroll in creative writing [...]
+More

 The Nellie Martin Carman Scholarship is available to graduating seniors from public high schools in King, Pierce, and Snohomish counties in Washington state.
 Application forms are only available through these high schools and candidates for the scholarship are nominated by their school each year.
 Scholarships are renewable for four years of college in the state of Washington.
 Music, sculpture, [...]
 More